stefanoborini/book-modelviewcontroller/source/02_mvc_variations/index.rst

 communication network well organized and confined by enforcing a structure is of paramount importance.

+Design aims at managing complexity.
+The MVC details given in this book are guidelines, but need to consider the actual real problem at hand.
+Some flexibility is needed.
+Strict compliance generally produces a benefit, and has better communicative consistency within the development team, but may not scale up to specific cases.
+In that case, reconsider the design, or relax some constraints, but aim at keeping logic encapsulated and object interaction simple and straightforward.

 In this chapter we will examine alternative design in MVC able to deal with more complex use-case scenarios, constrained by requirements, architectural needs or self-documentation purposes.